benedictkioko/scp_cf_nodejs/README.md

 $ cf push
 ```

-Once your Node JS all is deployed successfully, you can access it from SAP Cloud Platform Cloud Foundry.
+Once your Node JS all is deployed successfully, you can access it from SAP Cloud Platform Cloud Foundry.# scp_cf_nodejs